tyleralgigi/NCAA-NN/README.md

 pip3 install -r requirements.txt
 ```
 Then once all required libraries are installed, run main.py to collect up to date data:

-*Make sure you have python version 3 or greater*
 ```
-python main.py
+pip3 main.py
 ```

 ### Run AI

-The neural network will be run 16 times and give a average final score prediction in gamePicks.csv
+The neural network will be run 16 times and give a average final score prediction in gamePrediction.csv
 ```
-python ml.py
+python3 ml.py
 ```

 ## Built With